Can’t get free plastic bags at the store, but cities were giving away plastic bags to pick up dog poop. Carmel has halted the giveaway.

 Cruise ship passengers will be quarantined at Asilomar Conference Grounds.
 Nothing to help a speedy recovery more than being stuck there.

 During a press conference on Tuesday, Governor Gavin Newsom announced that Monterey County would house some of the evacuated passengers from the Grand Princess cruise ship that tested positive for coronavirus.

 According to Monterey County District Supervisor Chris Lopez, the handful of passengers coming to the county would be quarantined at Asilomar Hotel & Conference Grounds in Pacific Grove.

 Monterey County District Supervisor Mary Adams who represents that part of the county, said four to eight people are expected to be housed at the hotel.
 The hotel was selected because it meets all of CDC’s guidelines for quarantine.

 Coronavirus Comes To P.G.

-practices.according to a Monterey resident who saw the story but did not want her name used in this story, a PGPD supervisor told her some of the department’s officers are not trained to investigate vehicle accidents.
+In an initial response to the revelations, which were published in The Pine Cone Feb.
+14, Pacific Grove Police Chief Cathy Madalone — who was hired after most of the accidents occurred — posted a message on Facebook Feb.
+20 that said there’s nothing wrong with the department’s practices.
+According to a Monterey resident who saw the story but did not want her name used in this story, a PGPD supervisor told her some of the department’s officers are not trained to investigate vehicle accidents.

 In response to that claim, police administrative services manager Jocelyn Francis told The Pine Cone that, while sworn officers who graduated from California police academies were formerly required to undergo additional training to investigate traffic collisions, the requirement no longer exists.